OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #endif
 ```

-In Swift 2, using xCode 7, one has to set custom compiler flags for every target, where the compiler flag has to start with -D. So, when the debug flag -DMSTG-DEBUG is set, you can use the following annotations:
+In Swift 2 (with Xcode 7), you have to set custom compiler flags for every target, and compiler flags have to start with "-D." So you can use the following annotations when the debug flag `DMSTG-DEBUG` is set:

 ```swift
 #if MSTG-DEBUG